 Discovery Bay is a great place to not only “Live where you Play,” but it’s also a great place to do business.
 The Discovery Bay Chamber of Commerce hosts monthly business “mixers” at different locations around town to show off the local business community.
-Check the Chamber’s website for additional information on their many community activities.
+Check the Chambers web site at http://discoverybaychamber.com/index.html for additional information on their many community activities.

-From the standpoint of your local government, the CSD operates on a combined operating and capital budget of $18.0 million for the Fiscal Year 2015–16.
+From the standpoint of your local government, the CSD operates the water and wastewater utilities on a combined operating and capital budget of $10.352 million for the Fiscal Year 2017-18.
 The budget is balanced and presents a spending plan where revenues meet expenditures.
 Included in the Capital Improvement Program are projects that continue to address the long-term capital needs of the District.
 A robust capital replacement fund represents an ongoing structural element of long term financial sustainability.

-While we provide water, sewer, and parks and landscape and recreational services at this time, we do keep our ear to the pulse of what is happening around us.
+While we provide water, sewer, parks, lighting, landscape and recreational services at this time, we do keep our ear to the pulse of what is happening around us.
 We also stay current on issues close to home, such as the ECCFPD funding problems and Delta water quality issues.

-If you would like to discuss Discovery Bay and any issue you may have as a resident, please be sure to contact me at the District Office by calling (925) 634-1131.
+If you would like to discuss Discovery Bay and any issue you may have as a resident, please be sure to contact the District Office by calling (925) 634-1131.